Last updated on Oct 15, 2025

 Repetition definition

-Repetition is the act of repeating sounds, words, phrases, or full sentences.
-As a literary device (find out more about those here), it’s used to stress key points or to achieve a certain rhythm, tone, or style of prose — which is why you’ll often find it in poetry.
+Repetition is a literary device whereby sounds, words, phrases, or full sentences are used multiple times throughout a text.
+It’s used to emphasize key points, achieve a certain rhythm, tone, or style of prose, or evoke emotions — which is why you’ll often find it in poetry.

 However, while it can highlight important details or enhance rhythm, repetition needs to be done with care.
 If you accidentally repeat words or re-state the same information for readers over and over (and over) again, it can become jarring.
 For instance, if you’ve already told readers that a character has an unusual beauty mark on their shoulder, mention it once and leave it at that.
 Hearing about the beauty mark every time that character is in a scene is tiring.
 If it’s crucial to bring it up more than once, find new and interesting ways of bringing attention to it — instead of just stating its existence, maybe you can have another character comment on it.